 Tests at the University of Minnesota Medical Center and Mayo Clinic finally led to a diagnosis - epithelioid sarcoma, which accounts for less than 1% of all soft tissue sarcomas.
 In September, Lora started on chemotherapy and radiation.
 Initial results in October were good; the tumor was shrinking.
 But in December, Lora became very ill.
 She was scheduled for surgery in January, but her December tests indicated that the cancer had rapidly spread, and Lora was placed in hospice care.

 Earlier that fall, Lora’s “dream house” came up for sale in Baldwin.
 The Holmquists moved into their new home in December.
 Lora passed away in January of 2006.
 While only for a month, Jeff was very pleased that Lora got to spend her final days in her dream home.

-When asked to describe Lora, Jeff offers four words: “Amazing.
+When asked to describe Lora, Jeff offers these words: “Amazing.
 Great wife and mother.”